Analysis | In new memoir, Obama confronts the ‘racial anxiety’ of Trump supporters

 Obama has spoken less often about how millions of Americans supported Trump and his worldview because of their own racial anxiety.
 In his memoir, however, which will be released Tuesday, Obama talks clearly about how foundational the racially discriminatory worldview of millions of Americans was to helping Trump get elected.

-After voters elected Obama as the first Black man to lead the United States, the fears that millions of Americans had about the direction of the country gave Trump a pathway to the White House that sought to calm those fears about a changing America.
+After voters elected Obama as the first Black man to lead the United States, the fears that millions of Americans had about the direction of the country gave Trump a pathway to the White House in which he sought to calm those fears about a changing America.
 There were thousands of Americans who backed Obama who eventually went on to support his biggest critic.

 In “A Promised Land,” Obama wrote: